 Bulletin Resources clearing permit application

-In June 2022 an application was made to clear for exploration purposes, in a critical location within our proposed Cocanarup - Kundip Class A Reserve area.
-The application relates to exploration tenement (E 74/655) and was lodged by Bulletin Resources Ltd. This company took over the tenement from Lithium Australia, the company which contravened the conditions of their clearing permit in 2017, and who were subsequently fined and required to rectify the damage caused (ongoing).
+In May 2022 an application was made to clear for exploration purposes, in a critical location within our proposed Cocanarup - Kundip Class A Reserve area.
+The application relates to exploration tenement (E 74/655) and was lodged by Bulletin Resources Ltd. This company took over the tenement from Lithium Australia, the company which contravened the conditions of their clearing permit in 2017, and who were subsequently fined and required to rectify the damage caused.

-For those interested in the proposal documentation, it can be downloaded here: Index of /permit/9749 (dwer.wa.gov.au) and includes two maps: a) the clearing area and b) the exploration track map.
+For those interested in the proposal documentation and the refusal decision, they can be downloaded here: Index of /permit/9749 (dwer.wa.gov.au)

 Flora and vegetation survey: 21137_Tetris_Memo Report_v2.0.pdf